computer-science-with-applications/book/src/getting_started/intro_functions/index.rst

    :formatting: separate

    def flip_coins(n, prob_heads=0.5):
-       '''
+       """
        Flip a weighted coin n times and report the number that come up heads.

-       Input:
+       Args:
            n (int): number of times to flip the coin prob_heads (float): probability that the coin comes up heads (default: 0.5)

        Returns (int): number of flips that came up heads.
-       '''
+       """

        num_heads = 0